tgve/app/README.md

 ```html
 <iframe srce="https://tgve.github.io/app" />
 ```

+See the [example notebook](Python/jupyter-tgve.ipynb) for how to embed the application into a Jupyter notebook.

 ## Hosting your own instance

 This is a template repository which makes it easy to host your own instance of the Turing Geo-visualization Engine (TGVE) on your fork's GitHub Pages.
 To achieve this, follow these three steps: